nikhilkuyya/basic-drug-counterfeit/docs/intro-to-drug-counterfeit.md

 - Transperancy  : Need to have system to track , when needed.
 - Scalable      : It needed to scale the system.
 - Interoperable : Work across different system.
-- Efficient Process : We needed Efficient process in
+- Efficient Process : It helps to identify the process issue.